1. Graduate CV Examples, Templates & How to Write in 2025

 How to write a graduate cover letter?
 Hook them in your first paragraph showing your biggest achievement.
 Next, present how your skills and experience will help you to excel at your job.
 Remember to include a cover letter ending with a call to action asking to meet or schedule a phone call to discuss the role further.

-• Use clear headings for each section, and use white space between them to guide their eyes.
+• Use clear headings for each section and white space between them to guide their eyes.

 • Use a clear, easy-to-read CV font.